Asparaginase: Medical

 E. coli strains are the main source of medical asparaginase.
 Branded formulations (with different chemical and pharmacological properties) available in 1998 include Asparaginase Medac, Ciderolase, and Oncaspar.
 (Crasnitin has been discontinued.)
 Spectrila is a recombinant E. coli asparaginase.

 Asparaginase produced by Dickeya dadantii (formerly called Erwinia chrysanthemi) instead is known as crisantaspase (BAN), and is available in the United Kingdom under the brand name Erwinase.

-One of the E. coli asparaginases marketed under the brand name Elspar for the treatment of acute lymphoblastic leukemia (ALL) is also used in some mast cell tumor protocols.
+One of the E. coli asparaginases marketed under the brand name Elspar for the treatment of acute lymphoblastic leukemia is also used in some mast cell tumor protocols.

-On July 24, 2006, the U.S. Food and Drug Administration (FDA) granted approval to pegaspargase for the first-line treatment of patients with ALL as a component of a multiagent chemotherapy regimen.
-Pegaspargase was previously approved in February 1994 for the treatment of patients with ALL who were hypersensitive to native forms of L-asparaginase.
+In July 2006, the US Food and Drug Administration (FDA) granted approval to pegaspargase for the first-line treatment of people with acute lymphoblastic leukemia as a component of a multiagent chemotherapy regimen.
+Pegaspargase was previously approved in February 1994 for the treatment of patients with acute lymphoblastic leukemia who were hypersensitive to native forms of L-asparaginase.

-On December 20, 2018, the FDA approved calaspargase pegol-mknl, an asparagine specific enzyme, as a component of a multi-agent chemotherapeutic regimen for ALL in pediatric and young adult patients age 1 month to 21 years.
+In December 2018, the FDA approved calaspargase pegol-mknl, an asparagine specific enzyme, as a component of a multi-agent chemotherapeutic regimen for acute lymphoblastic leukemia in pediatric and young adult patients age 1 month to 21 years.
 This new product provides for a longer interval between doses compared to other available pegaspargase products.
 Calaspargase pegol-mknl has received FDA orphan drug designation.

-On 30 June 2021, the FDA approved asparaginase erwinia chrysanthemi (recombinant)-rywn) as a component of a multi-agent chemotherapeutic regimen for the treatment of ALL and lymphoblastic lymphoma (LBL) in people aged one month or older who have developed hypersensitivity to E. coli-derived asparaginase.
+In June 2021, the FDA approved asparaginase erwinia chrysanthemi (recombinant)-rywn) as a component of a multi-agent chemotherapeutic regimen for the treatment of acute lymphoblastic leukemia and lymphoblastic lymphoma in people aged one month or older who have developed hypersensitivity to E. coli–derived asparaginase.
 The FDA granted the application for asparaginase erwinia chrysanthemi (recombinant)-rywn fast track and orphan drug designations.

+In the European Union, asparaginase (Enrylaze) is indicated as a component of a multi-agent chemotherapeutic regimen for the treatment of acute lymphoblastic leukemia and lymphoblastic lymphoma.